risk-first/website/menagerie/Staging-And-Classifying.md

 So [Feature Risk](Feature-Risk) _is_ [Dependency Risk](Dependency-Risk):  they’re two sides of the same coin.
 In a dependency, you’re a client, whereas feature risk, you’re the supplier.

+- A Section on Abstraction, and what it really means.

 Dependency Risk is basically three things:

 - Schedule (things happening in time, running out of stuff.  e.g I need enough money to get this done, etc.  I need enough patience, enough loyalty, trust, entente.)